 RAAAF [Rietveld Architecture-Art-Affordances] operates at the crossroads of architecture, art and science.
 The studio started in 2006.

 RAAAF (www.raaaf.nl) makes site-specific work and has developed the design approach of ‘strategic interventions’ (download PDF), which derives from the respective backgrounds of the founding partners: Prix de Rome Architecture laureate Ronald Rietveld and philosopher Erik Rietveld.
-Besides them the core design team consists of architect Arna Mackic.
 The affordances of cultural heritage play an important role in RAAAF’s work.
-Design research by varying multidisciplinary teams consisting of scientists and other specialists leads to clear concepts, evocative visualizations, and novel horizons.
+Research by varying multidisciplinary teams consisting of scientists and other specialists leads to clear concepts, evocative visualizations, and novel horizons.
 A striking example of this is the installation ‘Vacant NL’, the Dutch contribution to the Venice Architecture Biennale 2010, in which the potential of 10.000 governmentally-owned vacant buildings was shown and that now is central in the discussions concerning innovative re-use.
 Another example is the cut-through monument Bunker 599, which unorthodoxly questions the Dutch and UNESCO policies on cultural heritage.

 RAAAF’s design research translates results of Erik Rietveld’s philosophical research on embodied cognition into architectural interventions, which in turn form the basis for philosophical reflection.
 These innovative translational research projects are funded by NWO, Netherlands Organisation for Scientific Research.